gwenaelCF/e-venement/README.md

 ## TODO
 - integration to e-venement menu
 - integration with symfony1/e-venement/doctrine auto-generation
+- translations
+- list of templates in the menu page
 - code and user testings (bugs-hunting)
 - code review (doc, comments, etc)
 - add more options for other kind of objects (card member, maps, etc)